oamlab/STS/README.English.md

 ## 📰 other
 - **1.** The database password, etc. in the project are handwritten and can be modified as needed.
+- **2.** Due to statistical performance testing results and request success rates, 'retry' is not used in the code.

 ## 📋 Test
 ``` java